AriesPlaysNation/SignURL/README.md

 Permissions -> add "signurl" to the default permission list.

-This plugin is created by AriesPlaysNation but placing credit where credit is due; <href src="https://github.com/MrKwabs">Mr.Kwabs</href>
+This plugin is created by <href src="https://github.com/AriesPlaysNation?tab=repositories">AriesPlaysNation</href> but placing credit where credit is due: <href src="https://github.com/MrKwabs">Mr.Kwabs.</href>
+Thank you!
+Couldn't do this without your help or using your code as reference for my first plugin!

+If you would like to <href src="https://www.paypal.com/paypalme/my/profile">donate here</href> by clicking the link!
+I am very interested in created plugins so hopefully there will be more in the near future!

+Come join the <href src="https://discord.gg/KUd7uCM">Discord</href> for more content, development, and gaming!